Canonical reduced expression for elements of affine Coxeter groups Part I -- Type $\tilde{A}_n$: Introduction

 The latter theorem gives a necessary and sufficient condition for an element in $ W(\tilde A_{n} )$ to belong to the image of $ W(\tilde A_{n-1} )$, that is Corollary \ref{con}.
-A worthwhile consequence is that the corresponding Hecke algebras embed one in the other regardless of the ground ring, that is Corollary \ref{HeckeA}.
-Seeking briefness and willing to keep the simple and primitive taste of this work we wished to stop by giving examples of low ranks, that is, giving explicitly the canonical forms in the groups $W(\tilde A_{2}) $ and $W(\tilde A_{3}) $.
-Yet we mention two words about farther goals in what follows:\\
+A worthwhile consequence is that the corresponding Hecke algebras embed one in the other regardless of the ground ring, that is Corollary \ref{HeckeA}. \\